COFFEE: Counterfactual Fairness for Personalized Text Generation in Explainable Recommendation: Introduction

-In particular, the bias in observed user behavioral data originates from the subjectivity of users, over which we have no control.
-But the system should not keep the bias and act discriminately in providing explanations of different quality for different users.
-The essence of the problem lies in the discrepancy between the purposes of the data collected from users (for training models) and the explanations generated (for serving users)---the lack of detailed reviews from users of a given gender does not mean they do not want to or deserve to receive detailed explanations.
-Without breaking the spurious correlations, the model reproduces the bias, which distorts the users' perception and may run counter to the original purposes of the explanations.
-When the users realize such bias, it can also adversarially affect the users' reliance and trust in the platform \cite{tintarev2015explain}.
-From a broader perspective, the bias presented can reinforce the stereotype by influencing how users write online in turn, and jeopardizes fairness in the long run \cite{schwartz2016predicting,alim2016raciolinguistics,bordia2019identifying}.
+In particular, the bias observed in training data originates from various factors such as different demographic behavior patterns that are beyond our control.
+But the system should not inherit the bias and act discriminately by generating explanations of different quality for different users---the lack of informative reviews from users of a demographic group should not prevent them from receiving informative explanations.
+Without proper intervention, the system can exhibit such bias, thus adversarially affecting the users' experience, reliance and trust in the system \cite{tintarev2015explain}.
+From a broader perspective, the bias can reinforce itself by influencing how users write online, and jeopardize fairness in the long run \cite{schwartz2016predicting,alim2016raciolinguistics,bordia2019identifying}.